marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Groups/Spotcol Legion.md

-A group of elite [[Spotcol Soldiers]] dressed in high quality armour and equipped with masterfully crafted weapons.
+A group of elite [[Spotcol legionary]] dressed in high quality armour and equipped with masterfully crafted weapons.